-- where the potential beneficiary is barred from entrance into Portugal; and/or
+- Where the potential beneficiary is barred from entering Portugal; and/or

 The application should be decided within 3 months, with a possible extension for an additional 3 months if the delay is duly justified by the complexity of the case.
 In case of extension, the applicant should be informed of the reasons thereof.

 In the absence of a decision within 6 months from the date of the application and unless the applicant bears responsibility for the delay (e.g., unanswered request for additional information and/or documents), the application is deemed automatically accepted.

 A decision refusing an application for family reunification may be appealed in the administrative courts.
 In the absence of specific deadlines and procedures, the general rules on administrative appeals apply.
 CPR does not have experience with appeals in this domain.

 In recent years, significant waiting times for appointments at SEF for the purposes of family reunification has been registered by CPR.
 Difficulties in this regard continued to be observed in 2022.

 Within the context of resettlement, CPR has observed that ACM has been making efforts to identify family members of resettled refugees present in Turkey and Egypt in order to assess the possibility of including such persons in resettlement quotas.
 For information on other forms of admission to the territory, see Access to the Territory and Push-backs.